isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Becoming Bras Basah Bugis.md

 ### **Revitalisation of Bras Basah and Bugis**

 By the early 1990s, the Bras Basah and Bugis districts had developed a new shine but they were quieter and less vibrant than before.
-To rejuvenate the two areas, the URA decided to develop them together as a heritage, arts and learning enclave.
+To rejuvenate the area, the URA decided to develop them together as a heritage, arts and learning enclave.
 Guided by the Rochor Development Guide Plan (DGP), which was released in 1993, buildings in the area ranging from former school grounds to cinemas and shophouses were turned into commercial developments as well as cultural and heritage spaces.

 |   |
 |:-----:|